RouninMedia/Da3SH/README.md

  - *HTML-inlined JS*
  - *HTML-inlined CSS*

 Emphasis on a *Separation of Concerns*, *scalable CSS* and *Unobtrusive Javascript* led to an improved landscape by the late 2000s.
+Semantic HTML Architects, CSS Designers and Javascript Engineers were each able to focus on their disciplines unhindered by external code.

 But in the 2010s code-nesting returned.
 This time the nest-language was Javascript: